 Do You Have A Compensation Plan Problem?

-It is vitally important for you to know who are doing the recruiting.
-In fast growing companies, most new consultants are sponsored by consultants who themselves are relatively new.
-In slow growing companies, new recruits recruit almost no one, or the median number of days until they recruit their first recruit is very long.
+It is vitally important for you to know who is doing the recruiting.
+In fast-growing companies, most new consultants are sponsored by consultants who themselves are relatively new.
+In slow-growing companies, new recruits recruit almost no one, or the median number of days until they recruit their first recruit is very long.